 Scaling the North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) compliance requirements across an enterprise can be a daunting task.
 With an ever-expanding list of assets in both IT and OT that needs to be accounted for, even the most experienced CISO can become overwhelmed with the complexities of centralizing information across multiple business units.
 Fortunately, there are solutions that enable information security leaders to centralize and scale NERC CIP compliance across the entire enterprise.

 NERC CIP serves as the Critical infrastructure Protection guidelines for operating, maintaining, and protecting our Bulk Electric System.
-As the oldest regulatory agency for our electrical grid, NERC serves as a frontline defense to the catastrophic danger of instability and misuse within the BES.
-The implications of a compromised electric system can have devastating consequences to consumers and operating entities alike.
+As the oldest regulatory agency for our electrical grid, NERC serves as a frontline defense against the catastrophic danger of instability and misuse within the BES.
+The implications of a compromised electric system can have devastating consequences for consumers and operating entities alike.

 For organizations working within the bulk power system, the needs of the tools that make NERC CIP standards compliance possible are changing.
 Information security leaders must look beyond meeting the security management controls and be prepared to align their cyber program with the business objectives of the organization.
 In this post, we’ll be examining the critical capabilities for tools to enable security leaders to scale NERC CIP across their enterprises.